 The Invention Index measures a country’s or state’s innovation output by comparing GDP growth with patent production growth.

 Federal Invention Index October 2021: 1.43% (B grade)

 Anything over C grade is positive sentiment; anything under C is negative outlook/sentiment.
 Using that sentiment, it is possible to observe trends over time, and also compare states/countries.
 In doing so we can predict which states have the best chance to recover economically from the pandemic (or any other economic incident that may occur).

-In October, the Federal Invention Index scored a positive sentiment which was lower than the previous year’s average and underperformed the upward trend for the year.
-This is similar to to the prior 12 months, which experienced an upward trend.
+In October, the Federal Invention Index scored a positive sentiment which was lower than the previous year’s average and underperformed the downward trend for the year.
+This is in contrast to the prior 12 months, which experienced an upward trend.
 There has been no sudden drop in patent numbers, despite the evolving situation with Covid-19.
 However, it is possible that these approvals are happening on patents applied for prior to the Covid-19 outbreak.
 If this is the case, we may see a decrease in approvals – and a reduced Invention Index – in the coming months/years as the state feels the full economic impact of companies closing and/or being forced to minimize their staffing and therefore minimize their R&D work hours.

 Learn more about the Invention Index here.

 Are you thinking of patenting any of your bright ideas?
 Did you know your research work could be eligible for the R&D Tax Credit and you can receive up to 14% back on your expenses?
 To find out more, please contact a Swanson Reed R&D Specialist today or check out our free online eligibility test.

 Swanson Reed is one of the U.S.’ largest Specialist R&D tax advisory firms.
 We manage all facets of the R&D tax credit program, from claim preparation and audit compliance to claim disputes.